GfSE/SAF-Specification/stakeholders.md

 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
 * What operational exchanges do operational performers need to consume or provide?
 * What shall be validated to the customer at system level?
+* Which conceptual level data / energy / material definitions have to be known by the SOI and used by the SOI?

+  ***Rationale:  I use them as basis for understanding interfaces on conceptual level.***
+* Which design level data / energy / material definitions have to be known by the SOI and used by the SOI?

+  ***Rationale:  I use them as basis for understanding interfaces on design level.***
 * Which functions will the system provide?
 * Which information is exchanged between the system and external entities?
 * Which modes and states does the system have?
 * Who provides the inputs to a critical function?
-* Wich data types, entity types, related value types, and units have to be known to the SOI and used by the SOI?
 # Security Expert
 Definition - Security Specialist:
 Security is one subject matter of specialty engineering but important enough to be treated separately.